ChefZander/froager2/README.md

 #### License for Media
 Textures by Joaquín Villalba (Dragonop) CC-BY-SA 4.0
-Original oncept drafts by Zander_200
+Original concept drafts by Zander_200